 When it comes to managing restricted access within an organization’s IT and digital assets, systems administrators have many factors to consider when granting privileges.
 IT decision-makers need to prioritize cybersecurity while also providing a way for users to streamline their work when they need certain permissions.

 When establishing a protocol for how to control restricted access within an organization, administrators have a few different options in approaching access management.
-Privileged access management (PAM), privilege user management (PUM) and privileged identity management (PIM) are three access control and management solutions that you can use to establish a comprehensive account and user security strategy.
+Privileged Access Management (PAM), Privileged User Management (PUM) and Privileged Identity Management (PIM) are three access control and management solutions that you can use to establish a comprehensive account and user security strategy.

 Use our guide to compare how PAM, PUM and PIM work and the best ways to apply each approach to your organization’s security strategy.